majdal/modex/scratch/websocket_remoting_API/README.md

 The goal would be to have the multiplexer be transparent.

-These codes should be interchangable, simply by adding or removing the <code>M.</code>:
+These codes should be 100% API-interchangable.
+Adding or removing the <code>M.</code> should give the same functionality, but one should be(? todo: actually write this and load-test it) faster:
 <code>
 w1 = WebSocket("ws://example.com/ws1")
 w2 = WebSocket("ws://example.com/ws2")